“There is no exception for Supreme Court cases of ancient vintage.”

 Speaking of cases of ancient vintage, they seem to crop up a lot in the area of stays and supersedeas pending appeal.
 This strikes me as an odd place for old cases to dominate, in light of the intervening overhaul of the relevant statutes.

-If anyone has an explanation, theory, or even a SWAG** as to why old cases dominate in this area — or who, perhaps, wishes to point out that my factual premise is wrong — please leave a comment on this post. (**SWAG = Scientific Wild-Ass Guess – a term I picked up while studying engineering.)
+If anyone has an explanation, theory, or even a SWAG** as to why old cases dominate in this area — or who, perhaps, wishes to point out that my factual premise is wrong — please leave a comment on this post. (**SWAG = Scientific Wild-Ass Guess – a term I picked up while studying electrical engineering at the Naval Academy.)

 The reason for old cases dominating supersedeas is that when a supersedeas writ is denied it is done so by unpublished order and even when granted, the appellate court also do so with an unpublished order.
 This occurs because no oral argument need be heard before deciding a writ of supersedeas.
 Moreover, even in the rare case where there is oral argument on a supersedeas writ, the Court of Appeal will still simply issue an unpublished order granting or denying the writ.